Child prodigy

 Wolfgang Amadeus Mozart, a well-known child prodigy, started composing at the age of five.

 A child prodigy is, technically, a child under the age of 10 who produces meaningful work in some domain at the level of an adult expert.
 The term is also applied more broadly to describe young people who are extraordinarily talented in some field.

-The term wunderkind (from German Wunderkind; literally "wonder child") is sometimes used as a synonym for child prodigy, particularly in media accounts.
+The term wunderkind (from German Wunderkind 'wonder child') is sometimes used as a synonym for child prodigy, particularly in media accounts.
 Wunderkind also is used to recognise those who achieve success and acclaim early in their adult careers.

 Generally, prodigies in all domains are suggested to have relatively elevated IQ, extraordinary memory, and exceptional attention to detail.
 Significantly, while math and physics prodigies may have higher IQs, this may be an impediment to art prodigies.

+Top performing youths rarely transition into becoming top performing adults.
+An examination of the backgrounds of top performing adults indicates that they tend to do early training in multiple disciplines, whereas top performing youths tend to train exclusively in one discipline.